Animation Volda Festival

 - Works made with the intention of being used with music or a certain song are accepted as music shorts/music videos.

-- Films should be between 1 and 10 minutes long.
+- The festival accepts films between 1 and 10 minutes long.

 - Festival Regulations and Entry Form via FilmFreeway